'The Salt of the Earth': Cannes Review

 CANNES – The life and work Sebastiao Salgado, the undisputed master of monumental photojournalism projects in black and white, is explored in The Salt of the Earth, jointly directed by the shutterbug's son, Juliano Ribeiro Salgado, and German director Wim Wenders.
 This is Wenders' first non-fiction feature since his 2011 hit 3-D dance documentary, Pina.

 Unsurprisingly, the documentary is filled to the brim with evidence of Salgado’s unique photographic eye and the film's cinematography, often in black and white as well, tries to match the beauty of the subject’s often iconic images.
 The Salt of the Earth doesn’t reveal so much as gracefully confirm that the empathy and humanism that make Salgado’s photojournalistic work so special are also a part of the artist’s outlook on life.
-Salgado's sharp observations and enviable joie de vivre -- despite or perhaps exactly because he’s been confronted with decades of bottom-of-the-barrel humanity for his work -- reveal him to be both a great artist and a man of integrity, even as one wonders what toll this has taken on his family.
+Salgado's sharp observations and enviable joie de vivre -- despite or perhaps exactly because he’s been confronted with decades of bottom-of-the-barrel humanity for his work -- reveal him to be both a great artist and a man of integrity, even as one wonders what toll the years of non-stop work around the globe has taken on his family.

 This Cannes Un Certain Regard selection is a shoo-in for distribution by high-end boutique distributors in the culture capitals of the world, and both general and non-fiction festivals will want to have this Salt on their timetables as well.